AherRahul/portfolio-v1/content/projects/vue-beginner.md

 ---
-title: "Vue 3 Workshop: Learn the Framework from Scratch"
+title: "Vue 3 Project: Learn the Framework from Scratch"
 description: "Vue.js is a popular, modern JavaScript framework for developing interactive web applications.
-This workshop is aimed at participants with no previous knowledge of using JavaScript frameworks and offers a comprehensive introduction to the basics of Vue 3."
+This project is aimed at participants with no previous knowledge of using JavaScript frameworks and offers a comprehensive introduction to the basics of Vue 3."
 time: 3 days
 topics:
   - vue